ryandens/Alexa-CI-example/README.md

 For coverage tests, simply run
 > $ nosetests --with-coverage

+### Shield
+1. Travis Build shield
+Signup for Travis with Github, add your repo to it (if it's public).

+2. Do the same thing for Codecov, and then add codecov to the after_success in the .travis.yml

 ## How I did it
-Follow this tutorial to get a python versio
+Follow this tutorial to get a very basic alexa skill working with python lambda function

+So first, I created the repo, setup a test directory and made sure my Travis V